 Folders generate events to notify listeners of any change in either the folder or in its Messages list.
-The client can register listeners to a closed Folder, but the notification event fires only after that folder is opened.
+The client can register listeners to a closed Folder, but generates a notification event only after that folder is opened.

 Folder supports the following events: